acsauk/CV/README.md

 I made the decision to switch from a successful career in Global Mobility and Cross Border compliance at a professional services firm to web development earlier this year and I haven't looked back since.
 Being able to start each day energised with a new challenge and work out creative and efficient ways to solve it has confirmed my suspicion that career in web development is a perfect fit for me.

-As a fledgling M.A. graduate I am looking for a role with a forward looking company that cares about the code they produce and somewhere where I can be stretched beyond my comfort zone, make really cool things, solve fiendish problems and provide value where ever possible.
+As a fledgling M.A. graduate I am looking for a role with a forward looking company that cares about the code they produce - somewhere where I can be stretched beyond my comfort zone, make really cool things, solve fiendish problems and provide value where ever possible.

 ## Skills